Complete Guide on How To Read a Credit Report

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 A credit report is like a report card for your financial life.
-Private companies, called credit reporting agencies, prepare these reports.
-You're identified by your Social Security number and lenders (and many other companies you do business with) tell the credit reporting agencies things like whether you've requested to open a new credit account and whether you've paid your bills on time.
+Credit reporting agencies prepare these reports using your Social Security number as your key identifier.
+Lenders (and many other companies you do business with) report to the credit reporting agencies information about your creditworthiness, like whether you've requested to open a new credit account and whether you've paid your bills on time.

 In this article